What is Adderall?

 What are possible side effects of Adderall?

-See “What is the most important information I should know about Adderall?” above for information on reported heart and mental problems.
+See “What is the most important information I should know about Adderall?” for information on reported heart and mental problems.

 Other serious side effects include: